9.2.2.1 - Minitab Express: Independent Means t Test

-Here we will use Minitab Express to conduct an independent means t test.
-Note that Minitab Express uses a more complicated formula for computing the degrees of freedom for this test.
-To read more about the formulas that Minitab Express uses, see Minitab Express Support.
+Here we will use Minitab to conduct an independent means t-test.
+Note that Minitab uses a more complicated formula for computing the degrees of freedom for this test.

-Within Minitab Express, the procedure for obtaining the test statistic and confidence interval for independent means is identical.
+Within Minitab, the procedure for obtaining the test statistic and confidence interval for independent means is identical.

 Let's compare the mean SAT-Math scores of students who have and have not ever cheated.
 Both sample sizes are at least 30 so the sampling distribution can be approximated using the \(t\) distribution.

-- Double click the variable SATM in the box on the left to insert the variable into the Samples box
+- Enter the variable SATM into the Samples box

 - Click OK